 Too many firms want their branding to portray some idealised, flawless vision of themselves.
 As a result, their brands lose texture, character, and public trust.Richard Branson

 Another essential aspect of self-branding is consistency.
 In the end, all followers desire is trust.
-Followers identify with distinct thinking structures, and they follow individuals who share their thoughts.
-If you modify these essential values, your followers will lose faith in your personal brand.
+Followers identify with distinct thinking structures and follow individuals who share their thoughts.
+If you modify these essential values, your followers will lose faith in your personal Brand.

+Personal branding is the tale others tell about you while you are absent.
 Word of mouth is the most effective kind of public relations.
 Developing a public personal brand is no exception to this norm.
-Personal branding is the tale that others tell about you while you are not present.

-Failure is difficult, and we all want to avoid it – it’s human nature.
+Failure is complex, and we all want to avoid it – it’s human nature.
 However, to establish a personal brand that stands out from the crowd, you must first fail.
 When Walt Disney reminisced about his failed initial attempts at developing an animation brand, he frequently mentioned this.
-“I believe that having a good hard failure while you’re young is vital.”
+“Having a good hard failure while you’re young is vital.”
 That experience taught me a lot.
 Because it makes you conscious of what may happen to you.”
 And the worst-case scenario is never as terrifying as not trying at all.

-Interested to work on your Personal Brand? please visit davidgousset.com.
-You want to develop your management skills, read Extreme Ownership: 12 Leadership principles to learn from the Navy SEAL, The New One Minute Manager, and You Win in the Locker Room First.
+If you want to develop your management skills, read Extreme Ownership: 12 Leadership principles to learn from the Navy SEAL, The New One Minute Manager, and You Win in the Locker Room First.